IntersysConsulting/ingestive/README.md

 ingestive
 =========

-An example of how to use Kafka and Storm to ingest events illustrating a number of Kafka and Storm design patterns:
+An example of how to use Kafka and Storm to ingest events.
+Illustrates a number of Kafka and Storm design patterns:

 1) Formal Kafka tier that hides topic implementation and configuration details from collaborating components